List of Syracuse University fraternities and sororities

-The Syracuse University fraternity and sorority system offers organizations under the Panhellenic Council, the Interfraternity Council (IFC), the National Association of Latino Fraternal Organizations, the National Multicultural Greek Council, and the National Pan-Hellenic Council.

-History

-Greek life at Syracuse began in 1871 with the installation of the men's fraternity Delta Kappa Epsilon.
+Greek life at Syracuse University began in 1871 with the installation of the men's fraternity Delta Kappa Epsilon.
 The first sorority was the alpha chapter of Alpha Phi, which was launched on September 18, 1872.
+Today, the Syracuse University fraternity and sorority system offers organizations under the National Panhellenic Council, the North American Interfraternity Conference (IFC), the National Association of Latino Fraternal Organizations, the National Multicultural Greek Council, the National Pan-Hellenic Council, and the Professional Fraternity Association.